Having a share in a CSA is wonderful. In theory.

 There’s just one problem.

-As a CSA subscriber, sooner or later you’re bound to end up with strange, inexplicable vegetables you have no idea what to do with in your share.
+As a CSA subscriber, sooner or later you’re bound to end up with strange, inexplicable vegetables in your share that you have no idea what to do with.
 And you panic, and you freeze up, and they sit in your fridge, and then they rot, and you waste your money, and then everyone’s sad.

 So!
 Herein are some doable, delicious ideas for how to cook and eat a few of the most often problematic or over-abundant CSA suspects: kohlrabi, garlic scapes, turnips, chard, beets, and sugar snap peas.
 Because they deserve to be eaten, and you deserve to eat them.
 Carry on.